The-Smackers/AWPtimizr/README.md

 ## Notes
 - Tested on Ryzen 7 7800X3D, RTX 4080 SUPER.
-- Create `CPUType.txt` if missing—script auto-detects AMD/Intel.
 - Report issues on GitHub: `https://github.com/The-Smackers/Windows_Optimizations`.

 ## Why?
 Tweaks based on this video: [Make Your CS2 RUN BETTER - (packet loss, latency, clean)](https://www.youtube.com/watch?v=qG7C4W-EQl4) by [youtube.com/@KEROVSKI_](https://www.youtube.com/@KEROVSKI_).
-Need for this repo grew from my TerminalTanks setup; gaming, coding, plants, and planted tanks.
+Need for this repo grew from my TerminalTanks setup; gaming and coding.
 Pair Win 11 with Powertoys running FancyZones for window snaps and Workspaces for one-click launches (MPC-HC auto-play baked in).
 For CS2 enjoyers, voyeurs, fish nerds and frame chasers.

 ## Contribute
 - **Bugs** PRs welcome—fork it, tweak it, share it.